 Nick Clemens facilitates a monthly Science Fiction book series.
-Next date is Monday, July 27 at 6 pm for a discussion of Starship Troopers by Robert Heinlein.
+Next date is Monday, Sept.
+21 at 6 pm for a discussion of Forever War by Joe Halderman.
 Copies are available for borrowing.
-The group will meet through a hybrid Zoom and in-person discussion.
-For in-person participation the group will be at the Wilder Club and Library, enjoying the social distancing possibilities of the porch, the yard and the big hall.
-Masks required.
-Email info@quecheelibrary for links, books, and meeting details.
+The group will have a hybrid meeting through Zoom and in-person discussion at the Wilder Club and Library.
+Email info@quecheelibrary for links, books, and meeting reservation details.

 Generally meeting the first Monday of the month at 4 pm, this lively discussion group will discuss books by William Tapply, Email firstname.lastname@example.org to receive the Zoom link for conversation about the mystery writing fisherman who more than once visited our library for author readings of his delightful series.

 The Quechee Library Trustees next meet Monday, May 10 at 5 p.m.
 The board meets on the second Monday of each month at this time.
 This month the board will meet virtually.
 Open to the public, the meeting can be attended by emailing email@example.com for the link.

 The Wilder Board of Trustees meets generally on the first Wednesday of each month at 5 p.m.
 The Friends of Q/W Libraries generally meet on the second Wednesday of the month at 11 am.

 The weekly gatherings of needleworkers at the Quechee Library will now take a hiatus due to the need for social distancing during the coronavirus outbreak.
 Stay well, keep making textiles and look forward to resuming these evenings in person as soon as it is safe.
 Meanwhile, the needleworkers will have a chance to gather together through Zoom.
 Email firstname.lastname@example.org so we can provide access.